mmzsource/tankbattle/README.md

 ### Plan

-Create REST endpoints end-to-end in this order:

-- [X] POST create-world (includes working with atom in yada and finding proper time library)
-- [X] GET world
-- [X] POST create tank subscription
+- [ ] cleanup expired explosions & lasers
+- [ ] calculate winner
-- [ ] POST create start game
+- [ ] stop when timer is finished
-- [ ] POST create tank command endpoint
+- [ ] cleanup strange floating point positions

-Then in the domain model:

-- [ ] fill in update-world 'details'
+- [ ] Manually Test (otherwise rely on the automated tests)

 If time permits:

-- [ ] Manually Test (otherwise rely on the automated tests)
+- [ ] Cleanup (e.g. old bullet-stuff) and Refactor (structure of position-map ! , fire method, etc)
 - [ ] Test client (so you can see the requests and responses in the developer console?)
 - [ ] Store all game events (so you can replay the complete game): game was